 Pheromone traps use species-specific chemicals to attract insect pests.
 The pheromones are chemical signals emitted by the female of the species to attract a mate, therefore pheromone traps only catch males.
 They are best deployed to signal the arrival of influxes in moths into a region.
 Pheromone traps have an advantage over light traps in that they only collect the species of interest.
 Light traps on the other hand attract a large number of species and sorting through collections can be extremely time consuming and requires a high ability in identifying insects.

-Pheromone traps are unreliable indicators of pest abundance.
+Pheromone traps for lepidopteran species can provide an indication of peak adult activity, but are unreliable indicators of larval abundance in the field.
 Side by side pheromone trapping and paddock monitoring for Helicoverpa punctigera has shown no correlation between moth catches in pheromone traps and egg or larval counts in the crops.

 The effectiveness of pheromone traps depends on correct placement.
 In order to detect changes in pest abundance locally, the traps need to be placed in the field before the pest becomes active or immigration events occur.
 Be alert to recommendations for placement in the field i.e. height, proximity to the crop, influence of full moon/rain/temperature.